numaproj/numaflow-go/development.md

    ```shell
    go mod tidy
    ```
    Create a PR for these changes.
-This is necessary as `numaflow-go` is a dependency of the Numaflow platform and the files in these directories are imported and used by Numaflow.

 ### Adding a New Example